 Downtown Portland is home to an incredible restaurant scene along with a spectacular variety of noteworthy art galleries.
 If you’re looking to throw yourself Portland’s hustle and bustle, then this is the best place to be.

 Head towards the coast, and you will find Downtown’s historic Old Port.
-This lively neighbourhood is known for its nightlife scene and is where you’ll find beautiful courtyard bars and mega clubs.
+This lively neighborhood is known for its nightlife scene and is where you’ll find beautiful courtyard bars and mega clubs.
 The Old Port also offers plenty of attractions to explore during the day.

 Nature lovers looking to explore some of Portland’s fantastic landscapes will love staying in Cape Elizabeth.
 Offering a plethora of outdoor activities including kayaking, swimming, and a great selection of hiking trails, it’s a paradise for anyone who loves the outdoors.